 For flights of less than four hours:

 - If you are having no complications with your pregnancy you can travel up to the end of the 40th week of your pregnancy for single pregnancies and up to the end of the 36th week for multiple pregnancies (for example, twins).

 - Medical clearance is required if you are having complications with your pregnancy.

 If you wish to travel within seven days after delivery, medical clearance is required.
 Infants cannot travel for 48 hours after delivery and need medical clearance to travel between three and seven days after delivery.

-For these purposes, you authorise us to retain your personal information and to disclose your personal information to our related companies, travel service providers, organisations which provide services to us, such as collecting commissions, your employer if you are travelling on a Ticket provided through your employer’s corporate travel agreement with us, credit and other payment card companies, various law enforcement agencies and governments around the world for security, customs, emergency and immigration purposes.
+For these purposes, you authorise us to retain your personal information and to disclose your personal information to our related companies, other Carriers, travel service providers, organisations which provide services to us, such as collecting commissions, your employer if you are travelling on a Ticket provided through your employer’s corporate travel agreement with us, credit and other payment card companies, various law enforcement agencies and governments around the world for security, customs, emergency, public health and immigration purposes.
 For more details see our Privacy Statement.

 You may be required by government regulations or laws to provide specific personal information to us, including information to enable you to travel to other countries or to enable us to notify family members in the event of an emergency.